wrschneider/wrschneider.github.io/_posts/2022-10-28-synapse-poc.md

+---
+layout: post
+title: Synapse POC and comparison with Azure Databricks
+description: Observations from a brief POC comparing Synapse and Databricks on Azure
+---

 I took a look at Azure Synapse and compared it against Azure Databricks.

 *I am sharing some personal observations from a brief POC, and this is not to be construed as a recommendation or endorsement for either product.*